BrankoNinic993/Portfolio/README.md

 ### NAVIGATION MENU

 1. make menu links larger and make them change their background-color to rgb(153, 154, 158) when user hovers over it.
-Apply transition of 0.25s duration to hover effect.
+Apply transition of 0.25s duration to hover effect. --- ODRADJENO
 2. add some padding to link elements.
-X-padding should be a little bit larger then Y-padding.
+X-padding should be a little bit larger then Y-padding. --- ODRADJENO
-3. when user clicks on one of the link elements it should change the color of font to 'rgb(13, 223, 52)';
+3. when user clicks on one of the link elements it should change the color of font to 'rgb(13, 223, 52)' --- ODRADJENO
-4. links in the navigation menu should be bolded by default.
+4. links in the navigation menu should be bolded by default. --- ODRADJENO
-5. on hover add more padding
+5. on hover add more padding --- ODRADJENO
 6. created hamburger menu and make it appear on certain page width.
 For now ignore the activation of that menu.
 We will do it later using JavaScript.